apache/causeway-site/content/components/viewers/wicket/customizing-the-viewer.md

 * by replacing elements of the page using the `ComponentFactory` interface (described below)
 * by providing new pages (see [here](./custom-pages.html))

 Replacing elements of the page (the technique described here) is the most powerful general-purpose way to customize the look-n-feel of the viewer.
-(Third-party) examples include the [gmap3](third-party/danhaywood-isis-wicket-gmap3.html), [calendar](third-party/danhaywood-isis-wicket-fullcalendar2.html), [excel download](third-party/danhaywood-isis-wicket-excel.html) and [charting](third-party/danhaywood-isis-wicket-wickedcharts.html) integrations.
+Examples at [Isis Add-ons](http://isisaddons.org) include the [gmap3](isisaddons/isis-wicket-gmap3.html), [calendar](isisaddons/isis-wicket-fullcalendar2.html), [excel download](isisaddons/isis-wicket-excel.html) and [charting](isisaddons/isis-wicket-wickedcharts.html) integrations.

 ## Replacing Components (elements of the page)